ws464/java2/readme.md

   - `abstract`
   - Methods/functions

+#### Polymoripshm
+Polymorphism means "the condition of occurring in several different forms."
+That's exactly what the fourth and final pillar is concerned with – types in the same inheritance chains being able to do different things.
+- Keywords
+  - `@Override`
+  - `abstract`

 #### Encapsulation
 The definition of encapsulation is "the action of enclosing something in or as if in a capsule".
 People often refer to this as data hiding.
 - Keywords